topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ```lua
 <void> menu:NewTrim()
 ```
-*Creates a new trim object, like the ones below menu headers.*
+*Creates a new trim object, which is the detail line below menu headers.*

 #### Events:
 ```lua